-31 Jan Manning up to our health
+31 Jan Man up to your health

-As a fellow man I can attest that our most important piece of machinery is our own body; it’s not our bank balance or list of achievements.
+As a fellow man, I can attest that our most important piece of machinery is our own body; it’s not our bank balance or list of achievements.
 But when it comes to us blokes caring for ourselves, we are usually not that good at it.
 We often take the “she’ll be right” attitude.
 However, that just isn’t working.
 Something clearly has to give.

 Now, I admit that I’ve been guilty of the “she’ll be right” attitude too.
 I recently had some chest pain and acted like it was no big deal.
 31-year-old blokes don’t get chest pain, or so I thought.
 It was only after nagging from my partner that I sought medical advice.
-In the end, it was simply a twinged muscle, but in hindsight I’m glad I sought some professional advice to put my mind (and hers) at ease.
+In the end, it was simply a twinged muscle, but in hindsight, I’m glad I sought some professional advice to put my mind (and hers) at ease.
 You might say that I bit the bullet and manned up to it.

 Here’s the deal: four men die every hour from conditions that are largely preventable.
 Geez!

 So, let’s have a chat about our health.
 It’s a topic we guys tend to shy away from, but it’s time we put it back in the spotlight.

 The evidence shows that more men die from heart disease and stroke than women.
 According to the National Heart Foundation, 153 Australian men suffer a heart attack every single day.
 That’s an astonishing statistic!
 Not to mention the high rates of developing other nasties like cancer, high blood pressure, stroke, diabetes, liver disease, kidney disease and mental health problems.
 In fact, one in eight men will experience depression in their lifetime.